 Using state funds, the City of Newton took by eminent domain the 13 acres of old Norumbega Park that remained after the 1969 construction of the Marriott Hotel on the western portion.

-Boat Launch, Canoe & Kayak Rental, Charles River Walk, Conservation Area, Historic Site, Meadow, Scenic View, Woods Trail
+Birding, Canoe & Kayak Rental, Charles River Walk, Conservation Area, Cross Country Skiing, Geologic Features, Historic Site, Meadow, Scenic View, Woods Trail

 Newton Assessor’s Map ID: 41023 0002